JasonJWilliamsNY/2018_nih_datascience_rfi/goal_04_workforce_response.md

 data science with strong grounding in assessment and pedagogy.
 It would be a tremendous squandering of resources to not build on this foundation.

-Additionally, this is an area that especially calls for collaboration with the National Science Foundation.
+Goal 4: This is an area that especially calls for collaboration with the National Science Foundation.
 NSF already has several strong funded programs that are dedicated to understanding the problems of bioinformatics education and biomedical data science and developing solutions – the Network for Integrating